 What is the new dependent children age limit?

-Dependent children can now be included on an application up to the age of 30, provided the application is submitted before the dependent reaches the age of 30.
+Dependent children can now be included on an application up to age 30, provided the application is submitted before they reach that age.

 Do adult dependents need to be registered for education?